 The liquidators of two Bear Stearns Cos mortgage hedge funds that collapsed last year, filed [...]

 I don’t often have an opportunity to link to Kevin Funnell’s Bank Lawyer’s Blog.
 He mentions Lindsay Lohan way too much for my taste and I don’t want to drag my blog down into the hell of tacky popular culture.
-But every once and a while he lets loose with a vitriol spewed just [...]
+But every once and a while he lets loose with a vitriol spewed just my [...]

 Unfortunately, I’ve had to cancel my live visit to Washington DC for the US Chamber’s Capital Markets Summit.